PrivateStorageio/ZKAPAuthorizer/docs/source/interface.rst

   , "counter": <integer>
   }

+The *started* timestamp gives the time when the most recent redemption attempt began.
 The integer *counter* value has the same meaning as it does for the *pending* state.

 ::